dgryski/p5-afl-xs/fuzzing.md

     ~/src/perl-afl/bin/perl5.25.5 afl.pl
 ```

 Now we wait.
-On my laptop I get ~50 execs per second per core, which is slow. :(
+On my laptop I get ~17k execs per second per core, which is not that bad.

 I'm not going to explain how to read afl's status screen -- there are lots of
 resources online for that.
 However, know that inputs that cause the program to